EHS Software: Compliance, Operational Risk, and the Mid-Market Opportunity

-EHS software has historically been viewed as a niche compliance category.
-Siyi Qi, Investment & Strategy Associate Manager at Dedale Intelligence, explains why that framing is increasingly outdated and what makes this multibillion-dollar market one of the more resilient verticals in enterprise software.
+EHS software is often described as a niche compliance category.
+Siyi Qi, Investment & Strategy Associate Manager at Dedale Intelligence, explains why regulatory compliance remains a core pillar of the category, how the buyer narrative has expanded to encompass operational risk management, and what makes this multibillion-dollar market one of the more resilient category in enterprise software.

 Siyi Qi: Most EHS platforms are built around three core pillars: